-I am working with Linux/UNIX for more than 15 years now, and I have tried a lot of cool tools, but at the end, I always found myself using the same apps in terminal.
+I am working with Linux/UNIX for more than 15 years now, and I have tried a lot of cool tools, but at the end, I always found myself using the same apps in the terminal.

-I like the unix philosophy about Do One Thing and Do It Well.
+I like the Unix philosophy about Do One Thing and Do It Well.
 I never really use big, bloated software, I like to use my editor for editing files, and my git client to use git.
 That’s simple.

 I have an installed MySQL Workbench, but I use it rarely.
-Normally, if I have to use MySQL, I ssh to the server, and use there the local mysql client natively.
+Normally, if I have to use MySQL, I ssh to the server and use there the local mysql client natively.
 I set up the prompt there, but that’s all.

-On my Mac, I prefer to use GNU software – I work on linux servers, so I don’t want to spend time to learn multiple command line switches, I like when sed has the same switches everywhere.
+On my Mac, I prefer to use GNU software – I work on Linux servers, so I don’t want to spend the time to learn multiple command line switches, I like when sed has the same switches everywhere.
 Here is a good post about how to install GNU tools on OSX.
 (In the prehistoric times, when I worked from FreeBSD, I did the same.)

 I use 1Password to keep passwords, and flycut, to use them.
-Normally at morning I open 1password, and fill the passwords in flycut I plan to use.
+Normally at morning I open 1password and fill the passwords in flycut I plan to use.
 It is set to wraparound basel, so cmd+shift+v + left arrow always bring up the first password of mine (sudo …)

-Launching test virtual boxes I use Vagrant (of course) I never have to open virtualbox – just vagrant up (after editing Vagrantfile with vim, of course)
+Launching test virtual boxes I use Vagrant (of course) I never have to open VirtualBox – just vagrant up (after editing Vagrantfile with vim, of course)

 In my Linux environment, I have two more applications used: irssi for accessing our slack channels (via IRC gateway) and mutt for accessing Gmail.
 (The Linux env is prepared to be used for anything which has an internet access and an ssh terminal.)